jason-zetaris/spark-website/developer-tools.md

 <h4>Running the Docker integration tests</h4>

 Docker integration tests are covered by GitHub Actions.
-However, you can run it locally to speedup deveplopment and testing.
+However, you can run it locally to speedup development and testing.
 Please refer the [Docker integration test documentation](https://github.com/apache/spark/blob/master/connector/docker-integration-tests/README.md) for the detail.

 <h3>Testing with GitHub Actions workflow</h3>